run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 See Run:ai Cluster prerequisites [NVIDIA](../../cluster-setup/cluster-prerequisites.md#nvidia) requirements.

-The Run:ai control plane, when installed standalone, does not require the NVIDIA prerequisites.
+The Run:ai control plane, when installed without a Run:ai cluster, does not require the NVIDIA prerequisites.

 ### Prometheus Prerequisites

 See Run:ai Cluster prerequisites [Prometheus](../../cluster-setup/cluster-prerequisites.md#prometheus) requirements.

-The Run:ai control plane, when installed standalone, does not require the Prometheus prerequisites.
+The Run:ai control plane, when installed without a Run:ai cluster, does not require the Prometheus prerequisites.

 ### (Optional) Inference Prerequisites

 See Run:ai Cluster prerequisites [Inference](../../cluster-setup/cluster-prerequisites.md#inference) requirements.

-The Run:ai control plane, when installed standalone, does not require the Inference prerequisites.
+The Run:ai control plane, when installed without a Run:ai cluster, does not require the Inference prerequisites.

 ## Network Requirements